Luggie Water: Source and Tributaries

 Shank Burn - Another large burn almost as big as the Luggie empties itself into the Luggie from the south near Garngibboch west of both the A73 road bridge and the rail bridge.

 Gain Burn joins with Luggie (on right behind trees.
 Chapelton bridge can be seen upriver).

 Gain Burn - At Auchenkilns Holdings from the south a few hundred metres downstream of Garngibboch Bridge near Cumbernauld Rugby Club's ground.
-Older maps also show another unnamed burn joining the Luggie just after the Gain Burn coming from Auchinkilns.
+Maps also show another unnamed burn joining the Luggie just after the Gain Burn, coming from Auchinkilns, this is most likely a land drain expanded for the new town house building in the 1960s and 1970s.

 Moss Water - From Cumbernauld the Luggie flows past Condorrat, whose name is also from a Gaelic phrase - "Comh Dobhair Alt" - The joint river place.
 The Luggie Water flows round the southern perimeter of Condorrat where older maps and descriptions seem to show it was joined by the Moss Water.
-(Confusingly they also show the Moss Water flowing north).
+Confusingly, maps show the Moss Water flowing both north and south - when the A80 road was upgraded to the M80 motorway, a SUDS pond was created in the route of the Moss Water.
+It drains land to the south, and into the Luggie Water, but the SUDS pond itself drains down the original Moss Water and into Broadwood Loch.
 In 1993 Broadwood Loch, a balancing lake, was created by damming the Moss Water and using a plastic waterproof membrane, and a 6m wall to hold back the water.
 This was primarily to prevent flooding downstream but also for recreation.
 The lake is maintained at a nearly constant level and drains northward to the Kelvin via the Board Burn rather than into the Luggie.
 Modern maps show another balancing pond also exists which does drain south into the Luggie.

 Mollins Burn - On the eastern edge of the village of Mollinsburn.